• Forthcoming titles

 Table 5.Correct request relationship to pragmatic gains

-Table 6.Correct request and 2 correct CR answers relationship
+Table 6.Correct request and 2 correct CR answers relationship to pragmatic gains

 Table 7.Type of CR question relationship to gains